 It’s not always necessary to make the holidays ‘perfect.’
 Try letting go and remembering why the holidays are important – not necessarily for the presents and the presentation, but more for the company of those important in our lives.

 3. Ask for help!

 This is the season for all to enjoy, therefore, it’s okay to ask for help.
+For some, this can be by getting a louisiana medical marijuana card, to help regulate the anxiety for the short or long term.
+For others, it can be more literal towards getting everything ready.
 By delegating some of the responsibilities others will feel like they’re apart of the process, and when there’s teamwork involved, the team members feel needed and important.

 4. Be happy

 As simple as it sounds, live for the present.
 Be happy with what you have, and what’s around you.
 Step back, look around you, and smile.
+Grab a glass of wine, perhaps add some CBD isolate from sites like buymellow, and relax.
+Enjoy yourself!
 Sharing your smile will light up the room and give others a sense of positivity.